-The Covid-19 pandemic has proved to be a significant challenge over the last couple of years.
-Although the pandemic did not cause any lockdowns in this reporting year, it did at times create staffing difficulties due to the number of staff absences.
-As we move into a new period of living with the pandemic the factors causing the largest threat to the Trust's key purpose of education in the UK will be cost pressures.
+During 2022/23, Governors considered the budget moving forward.
+The factors causing the largest threat to the Trust's key purpose of education in the UK will be cost pressures.
 Pay awards for staff exceed those originally included in budget assumptions and increasing energy costs all pose uncertainties.
-Although costs will be reviewed and additional funding from government relief may mitigate some of these anticipated costs, the Trust may also make use of its reserves to provide short-term support for the revenue budget if required.
-Therefore during 2021/22, Governors considered the budget and have put in place a suitable strategy that will not adversely affect the quality of the education provision.
+Although costs will be reviewed and additional funding from government relief may mitigate some of these anticipated costs, the Trust has also planned to make use of its reserves to provide short-term support for the revenue budget.
+Therefore, suitable strategies are in place to ensure there will be no adverse affect on the quality of the education provision.